cosmos72/gomacro/doc/generics-cti.md

 In exchange it allows:

-* declaring constraints with a familiar syntax - the same as method declaration and very similar to interface methods
+* declaring contracts with a familiar syntax - the same as method declaration and very similar to interface methods
 * creating generic algorithms as `sort#[T]` and generic types as `sortedmap#[K,V]` that work out of the box on both Go basic types and on user-defined types

 ## Option 1 deeper analysis

-In option 1, constraints are interfaces, i.e. they declare the methods of a type.
+In option 1, contracts are interfaces, i.e. they declare the methods of a type.
 With the small extension of allowing to specify also the receiver type, they seem very useful and let programmers create very general generic types and generic algorithms, yet they seem to have very few unintended side effects